danspielman/Laplacians.jl/docs/src/Installation.md

 julia> LAPLACIANS_NOAMG = true
 ~~~

+(note that these are not the same variable: the environment variable in Julia is available as `ENV["LAPLACIANS_NOPLOT"]`.
 Actually, defining these variables to anything will have the same
 effect.
 So, setting them to false has the same effect as setting them
 to true.